ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 |    $0$    |    $350$        |    $800$        |
 |    $1$    |    $700$        |    $600$        |

-A sample of the control signal on `portd.3` is shown in the oscilloscpoe trace in the image below.
+A sample partial-trace of the control signal on `portd.3` is shown below in a representation of an image from a digital oscilloscpoe.

 ![](./images/ws2812_signal.jpg)